 - “Weak willpower”

 People with addictions may hear these voices in their heads when they think about their addictions, and the depression these hateful words can cause can lead them to further drug use.
 Most substance use causes such severe changes in the dopamine pathway in the brain that the brain scans of people who use drugs and those who do not use drugs look dramatically different.
-People who abuse drugs do physical damage to their bodies, and this damage makes them physically dependent on drugs.
+People with substance use do physical damage to their bodies, and this damage makes them physically dependent on drugs.

 Consider Hiring a Professional Interventionist

-It’s easy to see how an intervention could help those who are using and abusing drugs and alcohol.
-When they are confronted by their family members and told about the benefits of treatment, they might be persuaded to get the help they’ll need to leave their addictions behind and develop a more successful way of living.
+It’s easy to see how an intervention could help people with substance use disorders.
+When confronted by their family members and told about the benefits of treatment, they may be convinced to get the help they’ll need to leave their addictions behind and develop a more successful way of living.

-An intervention could help a person you care about turn his or her life around.
-But, interventions can also be helpful for the family members of the addicted person.
-As you learn more about the illness that impacts the person you care about, you can increase your coping skills and reduce the stress and tension you feel, regardless of how your loved one does in treatment.
+An intervention could help a person you care about turn their life around.
+As you learn more about the condition that impacts the person you care about, you can increase your coping skills and reduce the stress and tension you feel, regardless of how your loved one does in treatment.
 Preparing for intervention is one way to learn more about addiction, and it’s a great way to get the whole family started on the road to wellness.
 Contact us today at 760.548.4032 to learn more about addiction intervention.